 PBS: Orgullo Latino

 The PBS channel runs a production of documentaries known as In the Life Media.
 On their website it says that there mission is to “produce change through innovative media that exposes social injustice by chronicling lesbian, gay, bisexual, and transgender life.”
-On Monday, June 4, PBS featured one of their documentaries entitled, Orgullo Latino (meaning: The Pride of Latinos).
+Several months ago, PBS featured one of their documentaries entitled, Orgullo Latino (meaning: The Pride of Latinos).
 The whole premise of the film was to show that although the Latino community places a high premium on masculinity and traditional values, it, nevertheless, is accepting the Lesbian, Gay, Bisexual and Transgender (LGBT) lifestyle with greater frequency.

 Orgullo Latino highlights the significance of the growing population of Latinos in America.
 The program reports that the United States of America has no less the 50 million Latinos.
 In fact, one out of every four babies born in this nation is of Hispanic descent.
 For this reason, there are political and economic advantages in getting Latinos to accept LGBT values.
 To be sure, Latinos will be a strong cultural force both in the public square and in the market place.
 Yet, according to Orgullo Latino, there are stereo types to overcome.
 Chief among them is the masculinity or macho persona of the Latino community and the traditional values they embrace.
 As for the former, they would argue that seemingly irreconcilable difference between the effeminate gay community and the more masculine Latino culture is superficial and can be overcome.